Learn to think differently about the way you save & invest

 I wanted a book readable by someone without any interest in finance.
 By someone who wanted to create a healthy habit, but needed a way to intuitively understand how to go about doing so.

-It only occurred to me recently that I was going to have to write that book myself!
+It eventually occurred to me that I was going to have to write that book myself!

 I believe I have a valuable perspective on how to invest for the long term (I have a huge spreadsheet to prove it), and a unique ability to explain it clearly (just ask my wife).